 An IPair<PdaItem> can contain an address, but the object is really a Pair<Contact> that can contain only contacts, not addresses.
 Type safety is completely violated if unrestricted generic covariance is allowed.

 Now it should also be clear why a list of strings may not be used as a list of objects.
-You cannot insert an integer into a list of strings, but you can insert an integer into a list of objects; thus it must be illegal to cast a list of strings to a list of objects, an error the compiler can enforce.
+You cannot insert an integer into a list of strings, but you can insert an integer into a list of objects; thus it must be illegal to cast a list of strings to a list of objects—an error the compiler can enforce.

 ***COMP: Insert “Begin 4.0” tab